Mel Gibson: Directing

 In June 2016, Gibson announced that he will reunite with Braveheart screenwriter Randall Wallace to make a sequel for The Passion of the Christ, focusing on the resurrection of Jesus.
 In early November 2016, Gibson revealed on The Late Show with Stephen Colbert that the sequel's title will be The Passion of the Christ: Resurrection.
-He also stated that the project could "probably be three years off" because "it's a big subject".
+He stated that the project could "probably be three years off" because "it's a big subject".
 In January 2023, it was reported that the sequel will begin filming later that year.
 In November 2016, the film critic Matt Zoller Seitz named Gibson "the pre-eminent religious filmmaker in the United States".

 In May 2018, it was announced that Gibson would be directing a WWII film titled Destroyer.
 Destroyer, similar to Hacksaw Ridge, will also deal with the Battle of Okinawa in the Pacific Theater, although from a different front.
 It will be based on the heroic story of the crew belonging to USS Laffey (DD-724), who defended their ship from 22 kamikaze attacks.

 In September 2018, it was announced that Gibson would direct and co-write a remake of the 1969 film, The Wild Bunch.
 In May 2019, Deadline reported that Gibson was courting Michael Fassbender, Jamie Foxx, and Peter Dinklage to star in the project; that Jerry Bruckheimer will produce the film, and Warner Bros. will finance and release the project.
 In 2021, after the death of the Lethal Weapon director, Richard Donner, Gibson said he would direct and star in Lethal Weapon 5.

 Directing style

 Gibson has credited his directors, particularly George Miller, Peter Weir, and Richard Donner, with teaching him the craft of filmmaking and influencing him as a director.
 As a director, Gibson sometimes breaks the tension on set by having his actors perform serious scenes wearing a red clown nose.
-Helena Bonham Carter said, "He has a very basic sense of humor.
+Helena Bonham Carter said, "He has a very basic sense of humour.
 It's a bit lavatorial and not very sophisticated."
 Gibson inserted a single frame of himself smoking a cigarette into the 2005 teaser trailer of Apocalypto.

 Film work

 Gibson's screen acting career began in 1976, with a role on the Australian television series The Sullivans.
-In his career, Gibson has appeared in 63 films, including the Mad Max and Lethal Weapon film series.
+In his career, Gibson has appeared in 65 films, including the Mad Max and Lethal Weapon film series.
 In addition to acting, Gibson has also directed six films, including Braveheart and The Passion of the Christ; produced 11 films; and written three films.
 Films either starring or directed by Mel Gibson have earned over US$2.5 billion, in the United States alone.
 Gibson's filmography includes television series, feature films, television films, and animated films.